mewing0328/PWAeditor/README.md

 [Heroku Link](https://pwaeditor.herokuapp.com/)

 ```
+PWAeditor:
-* Application deployed to Heroku at live URL with build scripts
+* is deployed to Heroku at live URL with build scripts

-* Application loads with no errors
+* loads with no errors

-* Application GitHub URL submitted

-* GitHub repo contains application code
-* Application user experience is intuitive and easy to navigate
+* user experience is intuitive and easy to navigate

-* Application user interface style is clean and polished
+* user interface style is clean and polished

-* Application resembles the mock-up functionality provided in the Challenge instructions
+* resembles the mock-up functionality provided in the Challenge instructions
 ```

  ## Demo and Screenshots